What is the student commitment to Next Generation Scholars?

 What is the parent/guardian commitment to Next Generation Scholars?

 We ask that parents or guardians attend at least one Parent College meeting per quarter.
-Parent College meetings include a hot meal and child care.
-These meetings address important announce take place Sunday evening to accommodate the schedules of working parents.
+Parent College meetings include a hot meal and child care, and take place during Sunday evenings to accommodate the schedules of working parents.
+These meetings address important topics and include announcements that are relevant to our families.
 We do understand, however, that work schedules vary and that not all parents/guardians will be able to attend.
 This is definitely not a problem, and we will find ways to work with your schedule.

 How many students does Next Generation Scholars enroll per grade?